MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 Specifies the computers on which the command runs.
 The default is the local computer.

-When you use the **ComputerName** parameter, PowerShell creates a temporary connection that is used only to run the specified command and is then closed.
+When you use the **ComputerName** parameter, PowerShell creates a temporary connection that's used only to run the specified command and is then closed.
 If you need a persistent connection, use the **Session** parameter.